websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-users.md

 1. Click the _Add_ icon and select a user to assign to the account.

-### Associating and Existing User to a Personal Account
+### Associating an Existing User to a Personal Account

 To associate an existing user to a Personal Account,